M-ABD7/NLP_textile_project/README.md

-# Textile Problem Diagnosis Assistant — Classical NLP Edition
+# Textile Problem Diagnosis Assistant (NLP PROJECT)

 A web assistant that takes a free-text description of a fabric processing problem and returns likely causes, a recommended action,